Personalised & Memorial Guide

 How to choose when the gift matters

-For memorial and photo-led gifts, the simplest route is usually the strongest.
+For memorial and photo-led gifts, the simplest guide is usually the strongest.
 Decide whether the photo, the wording or the feeling matters most.
 If the face is the focus, choose a photo-led piece and use the clearest image available.
-If the gift needs to feel quieter, choose a softer memorial route.
+If the gift needs to feel quieter, choose a softer memorial guide.
 Keep wording short unless the exact phrase already matters to the person receiving it.
 That makes the piece easier to order and easier to live with.

 Quick choice check

-• Start with the clearest photo if the piece is photo-led.
+- Start with the clearest photo if the piece is photo-led.

-• Keep wording short and easy to check.
+- Keep wording short and easy to check.

-• Do not guess personal wording for someone else.
+- Do not guess personal wording for someone else.

 A useful next step is to reduce the number of decisions.
-Choose the product route first, then the photo, then the wording.
+Choose the product guide first, then the photo, then the wording.
 If the gift is for someone else, simple wording is safer and kinder.
 The piece should feel easy to understand when it arrives, not complicated to explain.

 If you are choosing wording, keep it easy to read at a glance.
 Short names, dates, and one plain sentence usually age better than a long message.
 The aim is not to say everything at once, it is to choose the words that will still feel right later.